-The term “quality time” is a commonly used phrase in the context of a close relationship, but most notably romantic relationships.
+The term “quality time” in couples counseling is a commonly used phrase in the context of a close relationship, but most notably romantic relationships.
 This phrase sometimes has feelings attached to it that could be positive or negative and can often be misunderstood and cause conflicts in your relationship.
 In actuality, having quality time with your partner is designed to bring you both closer together.
 This article will outline what “quality time” is and the different forms it can take in bringing you and your loved one to a closer level of connection.

 What quality time is not

 Let us start with what quality time is NOT.
 Hanging out with your partner in the same room watching TV together is not quality time.
 Having dinner at the same table, but not talking or looking at each other is not quality time.
 Lastly, quality time is also not lying in bed together (naked or not) while each of you are on separate cell phones checking emails and texting others.
 Sound familiar?
 The most important aspect of quality time, which makes it “quality” is being together with your undivided attention on each other.
 The good news is this definition of quality time allows for a lot of flexible ways to make this happen and can help you feel much closer to each other as a result.

 Different forms of quality time

 Spending quality time with your partner can take on many different forms depending on the wants and needs of each partner.
 In his book The 5 Love Languages, author Gary Chapman lists quality time as one of the five ways that some people feel loved by the other.
 He makes the point that a couple who is together could have different styles or ways that they feel loved emotionally by the other person and that each partner in the couple do not need to have the same “love language” in order to feel loved by the other.
 If your partner wants to spend more quality time with you, this could be an indicator that quality time is their love language.
 Below are some examples that exemplify ways couples can spend more quality time together: